Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/microsoft-azure-synapse-analytics.md

 please refer to [this section](https://wp-staging.slingshotapp.io/en/help/docs/analytics/datasources/supported-data-sources/microsoft-sql-server#setting-up-your-data) of the **MS SQL Server data source** topic.

-## Working in the Visualization editor
+## Working in the Visualization Editor

 Once your data source has been added, you will be taken to the *Visualizations Editor*.
 Here you can build your dashboard.